 Additionally, it’s a good idea for firms to invest in cybersecurity for their portcos, too.

-Building a strong security foundation in portfolio companies can provide ROI by curbing value erosion that can occur from penalties accrued by data breaches (financial and reputational) and keeps deals from collapsing during due diligence, and gives managing firms a better idea of a company’s risk profile to help plan future investments.
+Building a strong security foundation in portfolio companies can provide ROI by curbing value erosion that can occur from penalties (financial and reputational) accrued by data breaches.
+It also keeps deals from collapsing during due diligence and gives managing firms a better idea of a company’s risk profile to help plan future investments.

 Rise in Attack Frequency

-In 2020, financial firms saw a 238% increase in cyberattacks, and that number has only risen since.
-Since 2020, cyberattacks in many industries have increased, but especially so in industries like private equity which are responsible for handling more valuable information.
+Cyberattacks in many industries have increased since 2020, but especially so in industries like private equity which are responsible for handling more valuable information.

 Being under more threat than ever before, firms need to adapt by implementing strong cybersecurity standards and practices into their organizations to stay one step ahead.